kermitfrog/Amiga-Re-Engineering/README.md

 * Read the opcode.log, search for the pc and go up from there..
 * `./dump-analyzer i egil_7_dmg 71789EA 100 7 0a` will give you a summary of the 100 steps leading to the first occurence of 71789EA in the dump, highlighting values 7 and 0a (all hex).
 * `./dump-analyzer s egil_7_dmg 71789EA 100` will print a more compact summary without highlighting.
 I found this suitable for copying into a text editor and making notes.
-* `./dump-analyzer m egil_7_dmg 71789EA 100` will print commands, you can paste into the FS-UAE debugger, to make it dump associated memory, which you can save to a file called `mem` in the directory containing the dump. (remove all the leading `>` first!).
-This can improve the summaries above a bit - but don't forget that it's just the memory state at the exact time you pasted the commands!
+* `./dump-analyzer m egil_7_dmg 71789EA 100` (semi-deprecated) will print commands, you can paste into the FS-UAE debugger, to make it dump associated memory, which you can save to a file called `mem` in the directory containing the dump. (remove all the leading `>` first!).
+This can improve the summaries above a bit - but don't forget that it's just the memory state at the exact time you pasted the commands!I made this before noticing the `S` command, that can dump whole memory ranges to a file.
+But this may still be useful if you want to view a reduced part of memory in a text editor. `dump-analyzer` can read both this text output and the binary version.

 These can help, because you see what actually happened this specific time.
 For most of the work however, the main tool will now be Ghidra - so start it.
 A full guide to Ghidra is outside the scope of this Readme (I guess it's a tutorial by now..), so I just concentrate on the first steps and the things that seemed most useful to me - besides I'm a beginner here myself.